 What would the set pressure scores in break point equivalent units (I’ll call BPEs for short) tell us about the highest pressure sets for male servers at the 2019 Australian Open?
 Let’s consider two versionsL one based on the total pressure on serve and one based on the truncated pressure at 8%.

 The table below shows the top 10 set BPEs with the total and truncated pressure scores.
-Both measures agree for rankings 1 to 4, giving the highest pressure serving experience to Ugo Humbert’s 5th set against Jeremy Chardy in the first round.
+Both measures agree on the sets that make the top 4 though the order differs, the total BPEs giving the highest pressure serving experience to Ugo Humbert’s 5th set against Jeremy Chardy in the first round.
 This was the first match to put the new super tiebreak rule at the 2019 Australian Open to the test.
-By the end of the set, Humbert had faced 12 break points and 14 BPEs in terms of the truncated pressure.
+By the end of the set, Humbert had faced 12 break points and 17 BPEs in terms of the truncated pressure.

 Which is the better choice in this case?
-We see that the actual break points Fritz faced was 5 in that set, making the truncated BPEs equal to the observed break points.
-But the set did go to a tiebreak, so we might think that 5 BPEs doesn’t go far enough.
+We see that the actual break points Fritz faced was 5 in that set, making the truncated BPEs twice the observed break points.
+Considering that the set was close enough to go to a tiebreak might make this much of a relative increase in pressure reasonable.
 On the other hand, it seems strange to give a set that wasn’t a match-deciding set a ranking as high as 5.

 Still, if we look at what ranks 5th with the truncated BPEs, we end up with Carreno Busta’s 5th set over Luca Vanni in the first round.
 Carreno Busta never faced a service break in that set but he did get behind on serve at times in a match-deciding set.
 Still, it looks like the truncated BPEs might be overly emphasising end-of-match situations than we would like for a stat of set service pressure.